jameswilson/ckeditor_image2/README.md

 CSS class-based alignment and centering.

-This module effectively replaces the default Image plugin that comes with CKeditor with the Enhanced Image plugin.
+This module effectively replaces the default Image plugin that comes with CKEditor with the Enhanced Image plugin.

 Requirements
 ------------